IIBF BFM Module B: Risk Management

 • Honest Appraisal: Objective situation analysis.

-• Assessment: Weighing pros and cons.
+• Assessment: Weighing pros and cons deeply.

-• Direct Action: Avoiding procrastination.
+• Direct Action: Avoiding procrastination in decisions.

 Roadblocks